developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ------

 ### Foreground Service Auto Launch
-Enables one or more foreground services to be automatically launched after EHS starts up.
-Works with optional &lt;foreground_service_auto_launch&gt; section.
-When enabled, apps specified in the &lt;foreground_service_auto_launch&gt; section are launched after a delay, if specified.
-The Foreground Service Auto-Launch feature can be enabled/disabled in the `enterprisehomescreen.xml` file or Admin-Mode UI (on Oreo devices); Services must be specified in the config file. **Disabled by default**.
+Used to specify one or more foreground services to be automatically launched after EHS starts up.
+Automatically launched services are specified in a separate, optional section of the `enterprisehomescreen.xml` file.
+When enabled, apps are launched after a delay, if specified.
+The Foreground Service Auto Launch feature is enabled/disabled in the `enterprisehomescreen.xml` file or Admin-Mode UI (on Oreo devices only). **Disabled by default**.

 **Note: This feature appears in the UI only on devices running Android 8.x Oreo**.